reuttaldev/Unity-Voxel-Procedural-World/README.md

 The horizontal input simply rotates the player around its own y-axis.
 This will cause changes to the camera view since I am utilizing Cinemachine's follow functionality.
 The vertical input controls an object that signifies the player's eyes only, without changing the placement of the player itself.
 The input gets added to the current vertical position, clamped to +90 and -90 to ensure the correct view of the world.

+### Script Comunication

+Most script referencing happens using direct references in the editor.
+Additionally, I added a a generic class `SimpleSingleton<T>: MonoBehaviour where T: MonoBehaviour` to access instances at runtime without having to set up a references.